-The Fine Arts Gallery of San Diego officially opened its doors on February 28, 1926, at which time ownership and maintenance of the building was transferred to the City of San Diego.
-Under Poland’s direction, which lasted from 1925 until 1950, the core of the Museum’s early collection was formed thanks to the generous donations of Bridges, Archer M. Huntington, Mr. and Mrs. Henry Timken, the Spreckels family, Alice Klauber, Mr. and Mrs. George D. Pratt, Mrs. Henry A. Everett, and Amy and Anne Putnam.
-During his tenure, Poland also instituted programs to foster appreciation of the arts for both children and adults through free artistic demonstrations by local artists and a series of free Sunday lectures given by critics, historians, and artists.
+The Fine Arts Gallery of San Diego opened on February 28, 1926.
+The core of the Museum\’s early collection was formed and programs established to foster appreciation of the arts for both children and adults through free artistic demonstrations by local artists and free Sunday lectures given by critics, historians, and artists.

-Poland also saw the Museum through the critical period of World War II.
-Soon after the attack on Pearl Harbor, the Museum sent many of its most important artworks to other art museums in the Midwest for safekeeping.
-Despite the war, the Museum maintained a busy schedule of exhibitions, classes, and lectures until early in 1943 when the Museum was requisitioned for military use along with the other cultural facilities in Balbo Park.
+Soon after the attack on Pearl Harbor during World War II, the Museum sent many of its most important artworks to other art museums in the Midwest for safekeeping.
+In 1943 the Museum was requisitioned for military use along with the other cultural facilities in Balboa Park.
 The United States Navy converted the Museum into a hospital housing 423 beds, X-ray facilities, and a surgical suite.
 Suddenly homeless, the Museum was fortunate to find temporary quarters in a mansion generously donated by trustees, Frank and May Marcy.
-Located on Sunset Boulevard in Mission Hills, this large residence was converted into a gallery that housed exhibitions, classes, films, lectures, and other art activities until 1947 when the Navy relinquished control of the gallery in Balboa Park and the Fine Arts Society was able to resume normal operations.
+Located on Sunset Boulevard in Mission Hills, this large residence was converted into a gallery until 1947 when the Navy relinquished control in Balboa Park and the Fine Arts Society was able to resume normal operations.

-Dr. Derrick Cartwright, Museum director from 2004 until 2009, oversaw further improvements in the physical plant and programs of the Museum, including expansion of the Museum’s outreach efforts into the community, its bilingual initiatives, and publications program.
-In 2008 the long-awaited restoration of the building’s façade was finally completed, through generous support by the State of California and the City of San Diego.
+Dr. Derrick Cartwright, Museum director from 2004 until 2009, oversaw further improvements in the physical plant and programs of the Museum, including expansion of the Museum\’s outreach efforts into the community, its bilingual initiatives, and publications program.
+In 2008 the long-awaited restoration of the building\’s façade was finally completed.
 The following year, a significant collection of African, Oceanic and Native American artworks was transferred to the Museum from the Sana Art Foundation, along with more than a thousand books, periodicals, and catalogs.

 Photo courtesy of Flickr user gliuoo https://flic.kr/p/64WRzw CC BY-ND 2.0